olaj2/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the previous one.
+Script that list all hidden files both in the current and root directory and the boot directory